Here are some quick answers to common questions about desmoid tumors. Remember to always consult with your healthcare provider if you have questions.

-- Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Soft Tissue Sarcoma V.2.2022. © National Comprehensive Cancer Network, Inc. 2022.
+- Referenced with permission from the NCCN Guidelines for Patients® for Soft Tissue Sarcoma 2023. © National Comprehensive Cancer Network, Inc. 2023.
 All rights reserved.
-Accessed June 6, 2022.
+Accessed July 24, 2023.
 To view the most recent and complete version of the guideline, go online to NCCN.org.
 NCCN makes no warranties of any kind whatsoever regarding their content, use, or application, and disclaims any responsibility for their application or use in any way.

 - Skubitz KM.
 Biology and treatment of aggressive fibromatosis or desmoid tumor.
 Mayo Clin Proc.
 2017;92(6):947-964.